Complaints Procedure

 7. If the Firm has to change any of the timescales above, you will be informed in writing and provided with an explanation

-8. If you are still not satisfied, you may contact the Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ about the complaint.
+8. If you are have exhausted our internal escalation process yet remain dissatisfied you are entitled to contact the Legal Ombudsman, PO Box 6167, Slough SL1 0EH about the complaint.
 The Legal Ombudsman will look at the complaint independently and any investigation by them will not affect how we handle your case.

 9. Before accepting a complaint for investigation, the Legal Ombudsman will check: